Rae699/Blog/_posts/2025-03-03-my-first-post.md

 - Tracking everything.
 Wins, failures, breakthroughs.
 - Staying patient.

-This isn’t a bootcamp.
+This isn't a bootcamp.
 This is the new normal.

 ---

 This blog is how I'll stay accountable.

-And maybe one day, I’ll look back at this first post and barely recognize the person who wrote it.
+And maybe one day, I'll look back at this first post and barely recognize the person who wrote it.

-For now, I’m just getting started.
+For now, I'm just getting started.